Epix-Incorporated/Adonis_2.0/README.md

 Adonis is a server moderation and management system created for use on the Roblox platform.

+# NOTICE
+THIS VERSION OF ADONIS IS CURRENTLY A WORK IN PROGRESS AND IS MISSING MANY FEATURES!
+For the current version head to: https://github.com/Sceleratis/Adonis

 ## Installation

 📢 **New to Adonis?
 Take a look at our official quick start video [here](https://youtu.be/1f9x9gdxLjw).**